AC1original/Filemanager/README.md

 ## ⚠️ Important Note

-If you're using an `InputStream` as the source, the file is read-only.
+If you're using an `InputStream` as the source, the source is read-only.
 That means methods like `set()`, `add()`, `remove()`, etc. will have no effect.
 These operations are only supported when using a `File` as the source.